 This is an essential step in muffin baking that I wish didn’t exist, and that’s the resting stage.
 I’m just too impatient and want to eat my muffins asap!
 And I can tell you are feeling the same on the other side of the screen.
 But, resting muffin batter helps make that perfect tall muffin top as well as the other tips I just shared with you.
 So just for this step, let’s be patient!

-So how does resting muffin batter help to make perfect muffin tops?
+So how does resting muffin batter helps to make perfect muffin tops?
 When you rest your muffin batter, it relaxes the gluten developed in the batter which results in a softer texture in the final product.
 Remember I told you earlier how gluten is the bad guy in muffin batter?
-Resting batter ensures that gluten is relaxed and minimises the effect of it, hence the soft and tall muffin top.
+Resting batter ensures that gluten is relaxed and minimises its effect of it, hence the soft and tall muffin top.

 It also allows time for sugar and oil to incorporate well in the batter which results in evenly baked muffins.
 You can rest your batter for as little time as 15 mins to see the result.
 Not too bad eh?
 Rest batter for 30 mins if you have time and patience.